Close

 Data Volume and Price Relationship

-Aside from Argentina, in most markets mobile data prices did not increase greatly between 1GB to 10GB per month.
+In most markets mobile data prices did not increase greatly between 1GB to 10GB per month.
 In general, there was almost no price increase between the 1GB and 2GB profiles, and there were only modest increases between both the 2GB and 5GB profiles, and the 5GB and 10GB profiles.

 Table created using Tarifica's Telecom Pricing Intelligence Platform